RJHughes/TwitterSentiment/README.md

 [![Build Status](https://travis-ci.com/RJHughes/TwitterSentiment.svg?branch=master)](https://travis-ci.com/RJHughes/TwitterSentiment)

-To run the app, you'll need to have flask available in your environment.
+To run the app, you'll need to get the dependencies from the requirements.txt file

 I'd suggest making a new virtualenv and running

 `pip install -r requirements.txt`

-If you then navigate to the TwitterSentiment folder you need to set the FLASK_APP environemtn variable.
+If you then navigate to the TwitterSentiment folder you need to set the FLASK_APP environment variable.
 Run the below command `export FLASK_APP=app/application.py`

 You can then run